jmagi98/jmagi98.github.io/_posts/2020-12-20-ultimate-hacking-resource-guide.md

 - [A Crash Course in x86 Assembly for Reverse Engineers](https://sensepost.com/blogstatic/2014/01/SensePost_crash_course_in_x86_assembly-.pdf) - Short 25 page guide
 designed to be a no bullshit reference guide.
 - [Practical Reverse Engineering: X86, X64, ARM, Windows Kernel, Reversing Tools, and Obfuscation](https://www.amazon.com/Practical-Reverse-Engineering-Reversing-Obfuscation/dp/1118787315) -
 One of my personal favorites.
-Deep dives into assembly with examples and gives methodologies and tooling for reversing
+Deep dives into assembly with examples and gives methodologies and tooling for reversing.
 - [The Ghidra Book: The Definitive Guide](https://www.amazon.com/Practical-Reverse-Engineering-Reversing-Obfuscation/dp/1118787315) - Similar to the IDA pro book, but specific to Ghidra.
 Great for those who want to get familiar with an industry level tool without paying the absurd IDA asking price.